swarch-2f-rootly/2f/Prototype_3/reverse_proxy/README.md

 - We consider two states:

 1. **Pre–Reverse-Proxy (Baseline)**: Clients hit `api-gateway` directly.
-2. **Post–Reverse-Proxy (Validation)**: All HTTP traffic flows through a reverse proxy in front of `api-gateway`.
+2. **Post–Reverse-Proxy (Validation)**: All HTTP traffic flows through the Web Application Firewall (WAF), which embeds the reverse proxy, in front of `api-gateway`.

 #### 5. Response

-The system must handle the flood as follows:
+When the WAF reverse proxy is **not yet** in place, Rootly’s response to the flood is fragile:

-- **Pre–Reverse-Proxy**: `api-gateway` and backend services try to process all requests.
-Under load, resource usage spikes, queues grow and latency increases dramatically.
+- **Edge Throttling:** There is no component rejecting overload at the perimeter, so `api-gateway` must process every packet and cannot emit `429` early.
-- **Post–Reverse-Proxy**: The reverse proxy applies rate-limits and basic request filtering at the edge:
+- **Burst Absorption:** Short spikes and sustained floods both hit the gateway directly, starving worker pools and causing head-of-line blocking.
-  - Excess requests are throttled or rejected with `429 Too Many Requests`.
+- **Selective Forwarding:** Because all ingress travels through an exposed HTTP/REST connector, legitimate and malicious traffic alike are forwarded downstream.
-  - Cacheable responses may be served from edge cache without hitting the backends.
+- **Visibility:** Attack telemetry is scattered across services, so operators lack a single point to observe and contain abusive IPs or routes.

-  - Backends see only a controlled, bounded RPS.
+This absence of a WAF reverse proxy is what allows resource exhaustion and cascading failures; the rest of the section focuses on how embedding the proxy inside the WAF corrects these behaviors.

 #### 6. Response Measure